-Achar masala is the homemade Indian pickle powder or spice mix that you can use to make achari recipes.
-It will hardly take 15 minutes to prepare and store it for 6 months and freely use to make a variety of achar dishes.
+Achar masala is a homemade Indian pickle powder or spice mix that can be made at home with pantry ingredients.
+It will hardly take 15 minutes to prepare and store it for 6 months and is freely used to make a variety of Achaar recipes.
+100% vegan and gluten-free seasoning to add a spicy, savory, tart, and acidic taste to food.

 Recently I made this Achari chicken with homemade pickle powder and it was awesome fully packed with a tangy, sour, and pickled taste.